phetsims/phet-info/deployment-info/sim_deployment.md

 * Check out master for the sim repo: `git checkout master`
 * Update and commit the new correct version in package.json for master.
 Basically, master should be set up for what would be the next release branch name.
 So if you just created release branch 1.3, then the version should be 1.4.0-dev.0 in master.
++ Update the 3rd party credits shown on the sims web page by running `grunt report-third-party`.
+Then manually commit and push `sherpa/third-party-licenses.md`.

 ## Deploy a batch of production sims.
 These steps were followed by @samreid on Nov 2, 2016 to roll out a batch of PhET-iO sims to master.